Stretch the Learning

 Why would anyone want to take the time to participate in a book study?
 There are a lot of reasons for participating in a collaborative, thoughtfully creative,and intense book study.

 So how do we know all this?
-We partnered with another agency and offered a book study . . .
+We partnered with another agency . . .

 A Personal Learning Network